ictunion/git-anonymize/README.md

 ```

 If you don't want to use nix at all use pip or your package manager of choice
-to install following python3 dependecies:
+to install following python3 dependencies:

 - [git-filter-repo](https://github.com/newren/git-filter-repo)
 - [tomli](https://github.com/hukkin/tomli)